monome/docs/grid/studies/seamstress/seamstress-orientation.md

 ### running code

-seamstress is run from the terminal by executing the command `seamstress`.
-If it is not given any filename, seamstress looks for and runs a file called `script.lua` in either the current directory or in `~/seamstress/`.
+*seamstress* is run from the terminal by executing the command `seamstress`.
+If it is not given any filename, *seamstress* looks for and runs a file called `script.lua` in either the current directory or in `~/seamstress/`.

-We highly recommend exploring the examples bundled with seamstress.
+We highly recommend exploring the examples bundled with *seamstress*.
 Execute `seamstress -e` to see a list, and run any with `seamstress -e SCRIPTNAME`.

 ### navigating the API